The aim of the

 We’re interested to look at the spatial distribution of the average

-body mass and litter size of European mammals.
-To do so, we can compute
+plant height and seed mass of Conifer tree species.
+To do so, we can

 fb_cwm()